Top

 • Courts often limit review to the administrative record

-When Missed Conversion Denials Can Be Challenged
+When Missed Conversion Denials Can Be Challenged Successfully

-These denials are not always valid.
+A denial based on a missed conversion deadline is not always valid.
 Claims may still succeed when:

-• The employer continued collecting premiums
+• The employer continued deducting premiums

 • Coverage termination was unclear or disputed

-• Plan documents were inconsistent or ambiguous
+• Plan documents were ambiguous or inconsistent

-Why These Claims Are So Common
+Why Conversion Deadline Denials Are So Common

 Act Quickly If a Conversion Deadline Is Cited